ClementiGroup/LSDMap-DM-d-MD/README.md

 the best way of exploring configuration spaces of macromolecular systems and estimating their free energy landscapes.

-Besides LSDMap, DMap Sampling requires RADICAL-Pilot, a pilot-job system, to be installed properly on the local workstation.
-Using RADICAL-Pilot implies that the user prepares the necessary input files and DMap Sampling configuration file on their local workstation, and launches the job from there, but the calculations are then performed on the execution host, which is typically an HPC resource.
+Besides LSDMap, DMap Sampling requires RADICAL-Pilot, a pilot-job system.
+Using RADICAL-Pilot implies that the user prepares the necessary input files on their local workstation, and launches the job from there, but the calculations are then performed on the execution host, which is typically an HPC resource.
 To install RADICAL-Pilot, see the paragraph Installation below.

-DMap Sampling consists in conducting biased Molecular Dynamics simulations (MD) with the biased potential is a local estimate of the free energy of the system along Diffusion Map coordinates.
+DMap Sampling consists in conducting biased Molecular Dynamics simulations (MD) where the biased potential is a local estimate of the free energy of the system along Diffusion Map coordinates.
 Since DMap coordinates are associated with slow time scales of MD simulations, it becomes easier to explore a wider region of the configuration space without remaining in local minima.
-To run the biased MD, an appropriate hacked version of GROMACS is needed.
+To run the biased MD, an appropriate modified version of GROMACS is needed.
 To install it, see the paragraph Installation below.

 Installation
 ------------

-As mentioned above, DMap Sampling uses RADICAL-Pilot -- see the website http://radicalpilot.readthedocs.org/en/latest/ for more information -- implying that a typical DMap Sampling job is launched from a local workstation whereas heavy computations which require the utilization of many CPUs (e.g., to conduct biased MD simulation, to compute LSDMap, ...) will be performed on a remote host.
+As mentioned above, DMap Sampling uses RADICAL-Pilot -- see the website http://radicalpilot.readthedocs.org/en/latest/ for more information -- implying that a typical DMap Sampling job is launched from the local workstation whereas heavy computations which require the utilization of many CPUs (e.g., to conduct biased MD simulation, to compute LSDMap, ...) will be performed on a remote host.
 The above procedure implies: